Silverr12/DMA-CFW-Guide/README.md

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/595ae3e2-4cd8-4b3d-bcfa-cf6a59f289d5)
 > [!NOTE]
 > If the Device Serial Number Capability Structure is not shown for your device, make a randomized string of byte-valid characters or 0 it out completely, but that may look a bit suspicious
-> <sub>(I think as long as its not the hard code value PCIleech comes with you should be fine since that's what ACs would scan for, please correct me if I'm wrong though.)</sub>
+> <sub>(I believe as long as its not the hard code value PCIleech comes with you should be fine since that's what ACs would scan for, please correct me if I'm wrong though.)</sub>

 Combine your lower and upper DSN registers for our DSN configuration in step 3